The Untold Truth Of Turkey Legs

 Few food items are as polarizing as the turkey leg — it is a true "love it" or "hate it" situation.
 On one end of the spectrum, its beloved admirers can't get enough of the generously portioned, sodium-laced, portable food.
 On the other hand, its haters really know how to hate — knocking its large, often grotesque appearance and the astonishing amounts of calories, fat, and God knows what else you're ingesting in one seating.
 Haters gonna hate, right?

 Tracing back to the early 1960s, Renaissance festivals are a popular, albeit not historically accurate, way to celebrate yesteryear through re-enactments.
-These commercial gatherings are also known for serving a smorgasbord of food and drink inspired by the era's affinity for eating food with their hands — and are credited with introducing the masses to ... the turkey leg.
+These commercial gatherings are also known for serving a smorgasbord of food and drink inspired by people's affinity during that era for eating food with their hands — and are credited with introducing the masses to ... the turkey leg.
 The sheer primal nature of a turkey leg is a perfect fit for the festivals even if the turkey leg wasn't common fare in Europe at the time.
 Sorry to say, but no, our ancestors were absolutely not chowing down on a drumstick full of turkey meat.
-Nevertheless, these Medieval celebrations are the first time the people got their grubby hands on the now infamous food.
+Nevertheless, these medieval celebrations are the first time the people got their grubby hands on the now infamous food.

-An Ohio Renaissance Festival claims they sell the largest
+An Ohio Renaissance Festival claims it sells the largest

 The festival's food and beverage director, Chris Cavender, claims he won't even entertain the thought of anything under 2 pounds when sourcing for the event.
 One-pound legs are pretty standard at festivals and theme parks across the country, but Ohio nearly doubles that size.
 The festival gets around 70,000 pounds of turkey each year, accounting for nearly 35,000 turkey legs.
 A nearby farm is tasked with the challenge each and every year of selecting the biggest birds.
 They've since gotten in a bit of heat with People for the Ethical Treatment of Animals who even went as far as installing a billboard near the festival urging people to choose something other than the turkey legs when visiting.